Help!... It's the Hair Bear Bunch!: Broadcast history

 Help! ...
 It's the Hair Bear Bunch! was broadcast on CBS between September 11, 1971 and January 8, 1972.
 The series was cancelled after the first season, consisting of sixteen episodes, was completed airing; according to Lehman, the series was unsuccessful because it did not appeal to a younger audience, citing its similarities to The Phil Silvers Show as an additional reason.
 It returned Sunday mornings at 9:30 AM on September 9, 1973 then was moved to Saturdays at 8 AM on February 2, 1974 after CBS revamped their Saturday line-up.

 In syndication, the series was replayed on several television networks after its cancellation.
 USA Network ran the series beginning February 19, 1989, and until November 7, 1991.
-The United States' Cartoon Network began broadcasting it in 1994 and its sister channel Boomerang did so on several occasions in the early-to-late 2000s.
+The United States' Cartoon Network began broadcasting it in 1994 and its sister channel Boomerang did so on several occasions in the early-to-late 2000s until 2026 when it airs on MeTV Toons.
 A physical release on VHS first occurred in September 1988 and features three episodes from the series.
 Years later, as part of the Warner Bros.
 Television Distribution's Archive Collection, the complete Help! ...
 It's the Hair Bear Bunch series was made available on DVD as a four-disc set.
 It was also released digitally to the Google Play Store and iTunes Store libraries in its entirety.